itagagaki/charu3/README.md

 # Charu3 SE

-Charu3 is a text input support tool for Windows that can be called up with a keystroke and allows you to paste in pre-defined canned text.
+Charu3 is a text input support tool for Windows that can be called up with a keystroke and allows you to paste canned text previously registered into the active window.
-It also has a variety of other functions.
+It also has a variety of other features.
+See [Wiki](https://github.com/itagagaki/charu3-SE/wiki) for more instructions.

 The original author is Mr. Matsumoto Keiji.
 The official page is [here](http://keijiweb.com/software.html)